- Distance from Los Angeles: 44 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.If you can, definitely leave work early to try and avoid traffic on the I-5 or I-405.
+1If you can, definitely leave work early to try and avoid traffic on the I-5 or I-405.
 Friday afternoons are always the worst, so good luck!
-We say, start your weekend a bit early and head to tiny Balboa Island to unwind.
+Start your weekend a bit early and head to tiny Balboa Island to unwind.
 It's like a quaint East Coast village, almost stuck in time.
 There is a small ferry that takes you over, or you can walk across the bridge from Jamboree Road.

-2.While away the afternoon by strolling along Marine Avenue with plenty of quaint shops, and don't forget to walk to the pier.
-If you're hungry and thirsty, a couple of low-key stops include Picante Martin's for some tacos, and the Village Inn for a nice cold beer.
+2While away the afternoon by strolling along Marine Avenue and its quaint shops and don't forget to walk to the pier.
+If you're hungry and thirsty, a couple of low-key stops include Picante Martin's for some tacos and the Village Inn for a nice cold beer.

-1.Pain du Monde originally lived on Balboa Island, but now there are several of these cafes in several parts of Orange County, including a Fashion Island location.
+1Pain du Monde originally lived on Balboa Island, but now there are several of these cafes in different parts of Orange County, including a Fashion Island location.
 But what remains the same: fresh, hearty breakfasts, great coffee, and those amazing croissants and cinnamon twists.
 It's just what you need before a relaxing day at the beach.

-3.Take a sunset gondola ride along Newport Beach's bay and canals.
+3Take a sunset gondola ride along Newport Beach's bay and canals.
 It's not quite Italy, but this is a fabulous way to see the homes and charm of the peninsula (and it's fantastically romantic, to boot).
-We recommend booking with The Gondola Company, where you can arrange a tour with Champagne and sweet or savory nibbles to tide you over until dinner.
+We recommend booking with the Gondola Company, through which you can arrange a tour with Champagne and sweet or savory nibbles to tide you over until dinner.

-1.Go over to the Peninsula and get in one more walk on the beach before breakfast.
-There is a tiny coffee shop called My Galley right there.
+1Go over to the Peninsula and get in one more walk on the beach before breakfast.
+Head back to Picante Martin's for some tacos, or check out My Galley.
 Locals swear by it.
-Grab a coffee, pastry or even a breakfast burrito.
+Grab a coffee, pastry, or even a breakfast burrito.

 Where to Stay

-The Balboa Bay Club & Resort (rooms from $360/night) is the only waterfront resort in Newport Beach.
+The Balboa Bay Club (rooms from $360/night) is the only waterfront resort in Newport Beach.
 Rooms are spacious with balconies or patios, many facing the harbor (it was a favorite of John Wayne's).
-Boat rentals are available if the resort's marina if you want a taste of the yachting life.
+Boat rentals are available in the resort's marina if you want a taste of the yachting life.

 When to Go

 Like in any Southern California beach community, summer is the time to be near the water.
 With the exception of June, when the infamous "June Gloom" covers the skies and keeps temps chillier than you'd expect, temperatures are near perfect throughout the rest of the season.
 Of course, that also means the crowds are there—expect endless traffic on Hwy 1 during the daytime and full parking lots at every turn.
 Watching the blue whale migration is a huge draw May through August.
-Some other big summer events include the NOSA yacht race from Newport to Ensenada in April; it's one of the oldest in the world, as well as the Newport Beach Jazz Festival.
+Some other big summer events include the Newport Beach Jazz Festival as well as the NOSA yacht race, one of the oldest in the world, from Newport to Ensenada in April.